haneenaltaie/airbnb-price-prediction/README.md

 **data cleaning → feature engineering → model training → evaluation → deployment**

 It was built not only to improve prediction performance, but also to gain hands-on experience with real-world cloud deployment and machine learning operations.

-## Project Evidence

-This repository also includes:
-- SageMaker notebook screenshots
-- deployment workflow screenshots
-- final report documentation

-These files help show the full machine learning workflow from experimentation to cloud deployment.